rpudlowski93/research/rke-vs-epiphany/rke-vs-epiphany.md

 What we still need to compare more deeply:
-- How faster the upgrade is in case of RKE ( in progress )
 - Air-gapped/Offline mode
 - Limitation of the cluster installation
 - Certificate management